quintel/documentation/general/targets.md

+# Targets

 Introduction
 ------------

 The Targets section in the model allows a user to set the boundary conditions for the scenario that he creates.
 Only in this section, the sliders do not change the future energy system like in the other sections.
 Instead they set the values that the scenario is evaluated against.
-The user can always see the number of attained goals in the [dashboard](dashboard.md).
+The user can always see the number of attained targets in the [dashboard](dashboard.md).

 For example, if a user sets the target of reducing CO<sub>2</sub> emissions by 20% in the end year of the scenario the model will show this goal as unattained as long as the CO<sub>2</sub> emissions are higher than the 20% reduction.
 Once the user takes measures that make the CO<sub>2</sub> emissions go below the 20% reduction, the goal is shown as having been attained in the [dashboard](dashboard.md).